gaweee/flashcrawl/README.md

 ## Notes
 - Requires Node.js ≥ 18.
 - Rebrowser Playwright runs headless Chromium by default and manages its own browser binaries.
-- Watchdog warnings and crawl summaries are handled by Winston; if console logging is disabled they remain available in the daily log files.
+- Crawl summaries and warnings are handled by Winston; if console logging is disabled they remain available in the daily log files.